aumiezzz/dip-internal-july/README.md

 To use this program, you will need to install tkinter and customtkinter.
 This can be done through the command prompt: pip install tkinter     AND pip install customtkinter
+If you'd like to use iteration 1, you will also need to install pyfiglet.
+This can be done through the command prompt: pip install pyfiglet